stackbit-projects/modern-giraffe-619fe/src/pages/index.md

   - type: hero_section
     title: Valera Elisan Optometric Clinic
     subtitle: We care for your eyes
-    content: >+
+    content: >

-      Your VISION and EYE HEALTH are our primary focus.Vision related tests are available here.Other eye related tools/accessories like EYEGLASSES and CONTACT LENSES are also available in our clinic.
+      Your VISION and EYE HEALTH are our primary focus.
+Vision related tests are available here.
+Other eye related tools/accessories like EYEGLASSES and CONTACT LENSES are also available in our clinic.
     actions:
       - label: Try Free
         url: /pricing